-Although no Ph.D. programs in neurology exist, students can earn a Doctor of Philosophy in Neuroscience, which involves the study of the human brain from a biological, physiological and neurological standpoint.
-Some programs allow students to choose an area of specialization, such as synapses, cells and circuits, learning and memory, neural development, neurogentics and neuroimaging.
-The goal of a Ph.D. program is to prepare students for careers in neurological scientific research.
+Although no doctoral programs in neurology exist, students can earn a PhD in Neuroscience, which involves the study of the human brain from a biological, physiological and neurological standpoint.
+Some programs allow students to choose an area of specialization, such as synapses, cells and circuits, learning and memory, neural development, neurogenetics or neuroimaging.
+The goal of a PhD program is to prepare students for careers in neurological scientific research.

-Neuroscience Ph.D. applicants are expected to hold a master's degree, often in neuroscience or a closely related area.
-Potential candidates provide letters of recommendation, transcripts, resumes of professional experience and scores on the Graduate Record Examination.
+Neuroscience PhD applicants are expected to hold a master's degree in neuroscience or a closely related area.
+Potential candidates provide letters of recommendation, transcripts, resumes of professional experience and GRE scores.

-Programs stress clinical practice and application of theories and principles in a laboratory setting.
-Students often have the opportunity to gain teaching experience.
-In addition to completing a dissertation project, students engage in advanced coursework, laboratory rotations and seminars coving the following topics:
+Programs stress clinical practice, as well as the application of theories and principles in a laboratory setting.
+Students may have the opportunity to gain teaching experience.
+In addition to completing a dissertation project, students engage in advanced coursework, lab rotations and seminars coving the following topics:

 - Molecular neurobiology

 - Neurology and genetics

 Students with a PhD in neuroscience often gravitate toward careers in academia or research.
 Popular options include:

 - Neurological scientist

 - Technical writer

 Although a PhD is the highest degree awarded in this particular field, students can obtain master's or doctoral degrees in other areas of science, such as biology or chemistry.
 Some students may apply to medical school.